-Fishers live in the forests of the boreal and Rocky Mountain natural regions.
+Fishers live in the forests of the Boreal and Rocky Mountain natural regions, and can sometimes be found in forested areas in the Parkland region as well.
 They are quite secretive and difficult to spot in their natural habitat.
 They rest in hollow logs, stumps, holes in the ground, and branch nests.
 In the winter, they use snow dens which have narrow tunnels leading to their burrow under the snow.

 Although they are agile climbers, they generally travel on the forest floor.

 Our wildlife camera caught a glimpse of a fisher at Glory Hills.

 The fisher is a solitary animal that has an average home range of 25 square km.